 So while they are convenient and often comparatively cheaper than split-systems, single-duct portables are not as effective or efficient.

 The heat extracted from the air is vented through an air duct that you install in an open window.
-The unit also condenses water from the air while cooling, collecting this in a tank or draining it away via a tube.
+The unit also condenses water from the air while cooling.
+Generally, this is collected in a tank or drained away in a tube.
+Many models will use the water to aid cooling, which can help with overall energy efficiency and reduce the need to empty or drain the water.
 Dryer air feels more comfortable and enhances the cooling effect.
-A venting kit is included so you can seal the gap around the duct to stop the cool air escaping.
+A venting kit is usually included so you can seal the gap around the duct to stop the cool air escaping.

 Manufacturers don't recommend using an extension cord with your portable air conditioner.
 Typically, the manuals advise against it, and claim that doing so will void your warranty.
 Portable air cons are relatively power hungry, and your extension cord may not be able to cope, posing an overheating or fire risk.
 Consider the placement of the portable air conditioner in relation to the power socket.
 Some cords may be too short for your setup.